 While the District has worked to add positions each year, it has become increasingly difficult to fill the positions each year.
 This leaves vacancies for extended periods of time which saves the District money while adding to the growing fund balance.
 Also, the additional ARP funds provided to the District have covered some of the costs of these new positions.
-Therefore, in the 2022-2023 school year, the District did add \$869,666 to fund balance.
-However, when the ARP funds are depleted in the 2024-2025 school year, the District will have to absorb these positions back into the General Fund which will allow for the use of some of the excess fund balance.
+Therefore, in the 2023-2024 school year, the District did add \$497,380 to fund balance.
+However, now that the ARP funds have been depleted in the 2024-2025 school year, the District will have to absorb these positions back into the General Fund which will allow for the use of some of the excess fund balance.